jiraops/octaltask-mpa/README.md

 ## 📖 About

-OctalTask is a modern landing page for a task management application, built entirely with **vanilla HTML, CSS, and JavaScript**.
-It is a university project at the **University of Information Technology – VNU-HCM**, showcasing the ability to create a professional web interface without relying on complex frameworks.
+This is a research project that compares the performance between **Single-Page Application (SPA)** and **Multi-Page Application (MPA)** by building a landing page for the task management application "OctalTask."

 ## ⚡ Tech Stack